danielroelfs/danielroelfs.com/content/blog/2021-comparison-fa-pca-ica/index.md

   fig.show: hold
   results: hold
   out.width: 80%
+editor_options:
+  chunk_output_type: console
 ---

 This is just a very quick blog post outlining some of the commonalities and differences between factor analysis (FA), principal component analysis (PCA), and independent component analysis (ICA).
 I was inspired to write some of this down through some confusion caused in the lab by SPSS' apparent dual usage of the term "factor analysis" and "principal components".
 A few of my colleagues who use SPSS showed me the following screen:

-{{< image src="spss-screenshot.png" alt="spss screenshot" >}}
+{{< figure src="spss-screenshot.png" alt="spss screenshot" >}}

+{{< sidenote br="2em" >}}
+If you're wondering if you're the first one to be confused by SPSS' choice to present this in such a way, you're not ([link](https://stats.stackexchange.com/questions/1576/what-are-the-differences-between-factor-analysis-and-principal-component-analysi), [link](https://stats.stackexchange.com/questions/24781/interpreting-discrepancies-between-r-and-spss-with-exploratory-factor-analysis)).
+{{< /sidenote >}}

 This screen shows up when you click `Analyze` -\> `Dimension Reduction` -\> `Factor`, which then opens a window called "Factor Analysis: Extraction" which lets you pick "Principal components" as a method.
 To put the (apparent) PCA method as a sub-section of factor analysis is misleading at best, and straight-up erronious at worst.
 The other options for the method here is "Principal axis factoring" (which is closer to traditional factor analysis) and "Maximum likelihood" ([source for screenshot and SPSS interface](https://stats.idre.ucla.edu/spss/seminars/efa-spss/)).
-If you're wondering if you're the first one to be confused by SPSS' choice to present this in such a way, you're not ([link](https://stats.stackexchange.com/questions/1576/what-are-the-differences-between-factor-analysis-and-principal-component-analysi), [link](https://stats.stackexchange.com/questions/24781/interpreting-discrepancies-between-r-and-spss-with-exploratory-factor-analysis)).

 Standard disclaimer: I'm not a statistician, and I'm definitely not confident enough to go in-depth into the mathematics of the different algorithms.
 Instead, I'll just run three common latent variable modeling/clustering methods, and show the difference in results when applied to the same data.
 Where-ever I feel confident, I will also elaborate on the underlying mathematical principles and concepts.
 It's a short post, and I'm sure there's levels of nuance and complexity I've missed.
 Please let me know if you think I've committed a major oversight.